-The current release of the MiToBo core distribution as well as of the extended MiToBo-Plugins distribution is 1.8.6.
+The current release of the MiToBo core distribution and also of the extended MiToBo-Plugins distribution is 2.3.1.

 Since release 1.3 we support Maven for managing MiToBo's resources.

 You can download the MiToBo distributions as well as the Maven artifacts from our Maven server:

 this package contains the core of MiToBo, i.e. all operators, the MiToBo runners for operator execution and also Grappa;

 not included are the plugins to run MiToBo from within ImageJ 1.x, hence, this distribution is mainly for stand-alone usage of MiToBo and development purposes

 this package contains the complete MiToBo distribution, some special plugins like the MTB Cell Counter, and in addition some ImageJ plugins to run MiToBo operators from within ImageJ; you should download the MiToBo-Plugins distribution if you like to use MiToBo with ImageJ

 Since release 1.8 MiToBo's implementation requires at least Java 1.8.

 At the bottom of this page additional files are available for download: